-The remainder of the paper is organized as follows: Sec.~\ref{sec:background} reviews related work and key limitations.
-Sec.~\ref{sec:framework} presents our carbon-economy model for DCs, and Sec.~\ref{sec:methodology} integrates the model into CEO-DC, an actionable methodology to quantify and close the carbon gap.
-Sec.~\ref{sec:results} analyzes results from applying the CEO-DC to an AI demand growth case study.
-Sec.~\ref{sec:discussion} discusses the benefits, limitations, and future directions.
-Finally, Sec.~\ref{sec:conclusion} concludes the paper.
+The remainder of the paper is organized as follows: Sect.~\ref{sec:background} reviews related work and its key limitations.
+Sect.~\ref{sec:methodology} presents our carbon-economy framework to quantify and close the carbon gap.
+Sec.~\ref{sec:results} analyzes results from applying CEO-DC to an AI demand growth case study.
+Sect.~\ref{sec:discussion} discusses the benefits, limitations, and future directions.
+Finally, Sect.~\ref{sec:conclusion} concludes the paper.